FIRST & FRC

-Team 1225 started as many teams do, with a forward thinking teacher who learned about the FIRST organization and wanted to enhance the academic experience by teaching students in a way that is hard to teach inside a classroom, to prepare them for the new century that continues to grow with unimaginable applications of technology.
+Team 1225 started as many teams do, with a forward-thinking teacher who learned about the FIRST organization and wanted to enhance the academic experience by teaching students in a way that is hard to teach inside a classroom.
+To prepare them for the new century that continues to grow with unimaginable applications of technology.

-The challenge, rigor, teamwork, and fun associated with FIRST robotics encouraged us and our mentors to apply science, technology and engineering in any given situations.
-It gives life to the concepts and equations that are being worked out in the classroom, allowing us to have hands on experiences that help us both academically and as we go through life.
+The challenge, rigor, teamwork, and fun associated with FIRST robotics encourages us and our mentors to apply science, technology, and engineering in any given situation.
+It gives life to the concepts and equations that are being worked out in the classroom, allowing us to have hands-on experiences that help us both academically and as we go through life.

 In addition to building robots, our team is active in the community.
-In 2013 we started a First Lego League in Henderson County.
+In 2013 we started a FIRST Lego League [FLL] in Henderson County.
 We hosted the Western North Carolina FLL Tournament at Blue Ridge Community College with team members acting as referees.
 We also do demonstrations at the Henderson County Public Library and around the region.
 We have participated in Career Day at Bruce Drysdale Elementary and STEM Night at Hendersonville Elementary for the past several years.